crocodic-studio/crudbooster/docs/en/how-to-join-in-grid-data.md

-# How To Make A Join Table in Grid Data Column
+# How To Make A Join Table in Grid Data

 ### Table : Products
 | Field Name | Data Type |